Since Think with Google’s founding in 2012, hundreds of advertising leaders have generously shared their time and insights with our audience.

 To commemorate our 10th year of publication, we dug into our archive of articles, interviews, and video conversations to spotlight perspectives from some of the brightest and most celebrated people in advertising and broader culture.

 To overcome bias, you first need good research that demonstrates a problem exists.
 Academy Award winner Geena Davis understood this when, back in 2004, she began advocating for greater representation of women in the media.
-In a piece published in 2019, she summarized a study — undertaken in partnership with Google — assessing female representation in advertising content.
+In a piece published in 2019, she summarised a study — undertaken in partnership with Google — assessing female representation in advertising content.

 “From over a decade of advocacy, I’ve learned that providing data-driven research is the most effective intervention tool for achieving systemic change,” Davis wrote.
 “We are motivating advertisers to evaluate the inclusiveness of their work, identify unconscious bias, and engage in conversations around representation with their teams.”